mpflynnx/csapp3e/section2/misc.md

 c.|0 |1 |0 |.  | 1|1|
 d.|0|1|0|.|1|0

+- It is important to recognise the half way marker, and then determine whether there is a need to round up or round down.
+- Round down by truncating
+- Round up by adding a 1 and propagate it

 ### Two's complement (Section 2.2.3)

 A sign bit is the most significant bit i.e 2^7, 2^15 or 2^31 it represents positive or negative